tru0067/GTFO-VanillaReloaded/README.md

 ### Sledgehammer

 *The Sledgehammer is widely considered to be the most powerful melee weapon by a significant margin.
-Notably, with a fully charged hit, it is capable of outputting truly ridiculous amounts of stagger damage, allowing it to stagger chain mothers, a mini-boss level enemy.
+Notably, with a fully charged hit, it is capable of outputting truly ridiculous amounts of stagger damage, allowing it to stagger chain Mothers, a mini-boss level enemy.
 We've toned down its charged stagger multiplier, so that giants will require a limb-break in order to stagger, and mini-boss enemies will no longer be consistently staggered.*

 -   Charged stagger multiplier: 5.0 -> 1.5